THE CAPE MAY CITY EDUCATION ASSOCIATION

 3. When pay-day falls on or during a school holiday or vacation, teachers shall receive their paychecks on the last previous working day.

-4. Teachers shall receive their final checks on the last working day in June provided that all school equipment is returned and standard check-out procedures completed.
+4. Teachers shall receive their final checks on the last working day in June.

 5. In order to be eligible to receive an increment, a teacher must have worked or been on approved paid leaves of absence under the terms of this contract at least one-half of the school year, plus one day.
 Days used for sick leave, personal days, sabbatical leave, and other approved paid leaves of absence shall be counted as days worked.